Kanarraville Falls Hike

 - Practice Leave No Trace Principles

-It was easy to log onto the site, pay the fee and in return you receive an email with a QR code to present at the permit kiosk.
+It was easy to log onto the site, pay the fee, and in return receive an email with a QR code to present at the permit kiosk.
 The hike is limited to 150 people per day.
 If that quota hasn’t been met for the day, you can get a permit in person.
-To order permits or learn more about the hike, check out their website- Kanarra Falls
+To order permits or learn more about the hike, check out their website: Kanarra Falls

 As we meandered along the waterway in and out of the stream, we were already in awe of this place.
 Since we were getting a late start, we ended up being the last ones to go in for the day.
 We saw people as they were headed out and each time visitors kept telling us how awesome it is.

 Immediately after conquering the ladder, you are faced with the next obstacle.
-If it weren’t for people coming down, I’m not sure we would have went up this precarious looking log leaned against another log, leaned against the rock.
+If it weren’t for people coming down, I’m not sure we would have gone up this precarious-looking log leaned against another log, leaned against the rock.
 We were able to watch the three before us and determine our best strategy for this waterfall.

 We were both beyond thrilled with our experience hiking Kanarraville Falls.
 As we started back towards the entrance, we pondered the idea that we may have just found the highlight of the entire trip!!
 Even though we were only getting started and had planned to do several other epic hikes!

 It is common for visitors to rent gear for hiking in the water, especially for The Narrows at Zion National Park.
-The typical gear package includes neoprene socks, boots and a walking stick.
-We opted to buy wool socks, use our existing hiking boots and hiking poles.
+The typical gear package includes neoprene socks, boots, and a walking stick.
+We opted to buy wool socks, and use our existing hiking boots and hiking poles.

 We did not bring this type of socks with us so I went to the Sportsman Warehouse in St. George, UT to purchase new socks.
-I was basically searching for the highest blend of wool I could find in a mid calf sock.
+I was searching for the highest blend of wool I could find in a mid-calf sock.
 First I found the Drake Merino Wool Mid-weight Crew Sock for Keith.
-These are clearly a quality sock, high wool percent (80%) and very reasonably priced at around $10-$12.
+These are quality socks, high wool percent (80%), and very reasonably priced at around $10-$12.
 If they had a smaller size for me, I would have bought these for myself too.